sriramsanthosh/sriramsanthosh/README.md

 - 👋 Hi, I’m @sriramsanthosh
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently working on Web Development
 - 📫 Reach me on <a href = "https://www.linkedin.com/in/sriramsanthosh/" target = "_blank">LinkedIn</a>
 <!---- 💞️ I’m looking to collaborate on --->
 <!---